TheOdinProject/curriculum/ruby_on_rails/rails_basics/deployment.md

 - Heroku has a straightforward deployment process using a combination of a simple and well-documented CLI tool and Git.
 - Heroku is a very mature platform which has been around for over a decade.
 Any problems you encounter are almost guaranteed to have a solution documented on Stack Overflow or elsewhere on the internet.
-- The $5 per month eco plan will give you 1000 free hours each month for all your applications.
+- The $5 per month Eco plan will give you 1000 free hours each month for all your applications.
 Applications are automatically put to sleep after 30 minutes of inactivity, so the 1000-hour allowance should last the entire month for several of your portfolio projects.
-- Heroku's lowest-tier Postgresql databases cost $5 per month, effectively costing each application $5 to host.
+- Heroku's lowest-tier PostgreSQL databases cost $5 per month, effectively costing each application $5 to host.
-- $20 a month will be enough to host three applications. $5 eco plan for 1000 server hours + an additional $5 for each app.
+- $20 a month will be enough to host three applications. $5 Eco plan for 1000 server hours + an additional $5 for each app.

 **Free plan**